 - Visas with no labor restrictions, such as permanent resident, long-term resident, spouse or child of Japanese national, or spouse or child of permanent resident - O Foreign students and those with a dependent visa who would like to work part-time - O Those on a working holiday What to bring (must be original documents; photocopies are not acceptable): Residence card, passport (with designated document), and student ID (in the case of student visas) This center has English-speaking and Chinese-speaking interpreters.
-If you need an interpreter, please call to make a reservation for one.
-Doing so means you will not have to wait, and we can proceed smoothly.
-Please also call if you need to cancel or change your reservation.
+Consultations are by appointment only, so please make a reservation by phone or in person before coming in.
+Also, please notify us in advance if you need to cancel or change your reservation.
 Hours: 8:30 a.m. to 5:15 p.m.
 (Closed: Sat., Sun., national holidays, and during the year-end/New Year holidays)